ppy/osu-wiki/wiki/Tournaments/oPHN/2023_osu/en.md

 - In case of disconnection (while the map was being played), the player may replay the missed map **one** time later on.
 - The top 32 players by **average map rank** will proceed to RO32.

-### Match Procedure
+### Match procedure

 - Referees will notify and invite both players into the lobby before the designated schedule.
 - There will be no warmups.
-- Players will “!roll” and the winner decides between first pick, second ban or second pick, first ban.
+- Players will `!roll` and the winner decides between first pick, second ban or second pick, first ban.
 - Players will have **120 seconds** to ban a map.
 Passing this time limit loses the ban opportunity.
 (Still gets the chance to do the 2nd ban on the later stages)
 - Players will have **120 seconds** to pick a map.
 Passing this time limit gives the pick to the other player.
 - In case of disconnection **within 30 seconds of a map**, an abort may be issued by the referee for a replay.
 - In case of disconnection but a **player has submitted a local score**, the player can send the replay/local score to the referee for verification.
 - Mods are allowed in Tiebreaker (HD, HR, FL, EZ only).